One of the happy side effects of being a Chinese herb teacher is that I get to learn more about Chinese herbs.

 Over the coming weeks, I’d like to share what I uncover about one of these stalwart friends – Gancao.

 I’ll be sharing in the same order that I commonly work.
 Even when I know an herb fairly well, when called to study it again, I follow well-worn paths of exploration.
-These roughly correspond to much of what I teach in the Shennong course – so if you’ve taken that course it will all look pretty familiar.

 In brief, I look into:

 - The basic data available about the herbs in standard Chinese herbal textbooks.
 This especially includes comparing and contrasting different interpretations.

 - Information I can get – if any – from a live specimen.
 This includes more esoteric stuff (plant spirit type exploration) but also simple botanical observations.

 - Anything I can learn about different preparations of the Chinese herb and other “herb industry” information.